 Other places to see in Vientiane

 Explore the city centre on foot/by tuktuk.
-An all-day tuktuk hire cost starts at around USD 12 and it is the most convenient way to see Vientiane.
+An all-day tuktuk hire cost starts at around USD 12 and it is the most convenient way to see the city.

-Explore Vientiane and the night market by the Mekong River
+Explore the city and the night market by the Mekong River

 Visit the avenues around the Presidential Palace in downtown Vientiane.
 Take a break at one of the many streetside cafés in the city while admiring the Buddhist and colonial architecture.